smart-on-fhir/cumulus-library-umls/README.md

 database is not using this schema for another use.
 Do not create tables inside this schema by another means.

+## Additional custom tables

+The following tables are a derived from the primary tables, and are included here as a convenience to avoid having to compute these on a repeated basis

+- **mrrel_is_a** a subset of the relationships in mrrel, including only those that define that concept A is a member of concept B (i.e. is a child, or is explicitly marked as being a tradename/member belonging to the parent concept).
+- **mrconso_drugs** a subset of the entity list in mrconso, limited to vocabularies specifically dealing with drug identifiers (i.e. SNOMED, RxNorm, etc.)

 ## Licensing details

 The `cumulus-library-umls` study is provided as a convenience to install the